fnn45/url_shortener/README.md

    * user: admin
    * pass: admin123

-* Scheduler for deleting the URL is triggered every 5 minutes, so you can test its work by creating a new URL, and then update it by setting old date
+* Scheduler for deleting URL is triggered every 5 minutes, so you can test its work by creating a new URL, and then update it by setting old date

 ##### local application startup: